Kove-W-O-Salter/Cyp/README.md

 ## Installation
 To install `Cyp`
-on your `Linux`
+on your system run:
-system, running
-`Bash`, run the
-following command
-in the projects root
-directory:
 ```
 > bash script/install.hs
 ```
+in the project's root
+directory.

 ## Documentation
 **Cyp**'s documentation